Taking Your Reactive Dog to the Vet

 Ask staff for help

-Let staff know your dog is aggressive or reactive and you’re worried about walking them into a crowded waiting area.
-Most staff will be happy to help.
+They see it all the time and will be happy to help.
 They deal with reactive dogs regularly and would rather help you than have a barking, lunging dog disrupting their full lobby and putting others at risk.
 They can help you run interference, ask people to back up and let you pass, help body-block other dogs from rushing in, or simply let you use the back door to avoid the lobby altogether.

 Let staff know